hazelgrove/phi/1-labeled-tuples/1-labeled-tuples.md

 ### Projection Expressions
 Labels can be used to access elements of a pair through projection expressions.
 <!-- TODO: add `e.label` as a new expression form -->
 `e.label` will be the new expression form.
-It will use the dot operator, which was already added to the operator type above. `e.label` expects `e` to be a labeled tuple type and `label` to match one of the labels within `e`. `e.label` will retun the value that has the label `label`.
+It will use the dot operator, which was already added to the operator type above. `e.label` expects `e` to synthesize to a labeled tuple type and `label` to match one of the labels within `e`. `e.label` will retun the value that has the label `label`.
 #### Backspace
 You press backspace on `e |.label` and get to `e.label`